Use this log calculator to easily calculate the logarithm of a number with a given base: logb(x). The default base is the natural logarithm e.

 Another scale which is logarithmic is the Richter earthquake magnitude scale, measuring the earthquake's energy release.
 Since it is logarithmic, an earthquake of magnitude 5 is 32 times stronger (101.5) than a magnitude 4 one.
 A magnitude 6 earthquake releases 1,000 times (103) more energy than a magnitude 4 one.

-Logarithms are used in probability theory, e.g. the law of large numbers according to which the ratio of heads to toes during tosses of a fair coin approach 1/2 as the number of tosses approaches infinity.
+Logarithms are used in probability theory, e.g. the law of large numbers according to which the ratio of heads to toes during tosses of a fair coin approaches 1/2 as the number of tosses approaches infinity.
 Some variables have log-normal distributions.
-The maximum likelihood estimate occurs at the same parameter-value as a maximum of the log likelihood, and the latter is easier to maximize, especially when we have multiplied likelihoods for independent random variables .
+The maximum likelihood estimate occurs at the same parameter-value as a maximum of the log likelihood, and the latter is easier to maximize, especially when there are multiplied likelihoods for independent random variables .

 Log calculations occur in fractals, entropy and chaos theory, as well as the analysis of computation complexity of different computer algorithms .
 They are valuable for describing algorithms in which a larger problem is divided into a set of smaller ones, and then the solutions of the smaller problems are joined to arrive at the solution of the larger problem.